-The young prize winning Swedish composer Benjamin Staern also uses the Serenade’s instrumentation for his Tranströmer Songs.
+The young prize winning Swedish composer Benjamin Staern also uses the Serenade’s instrumentation in his Tranströmer Songs.
 This song cycle is based on poems from the collection The Sorrow Gondola by Nobel Prize winner Tomas Tranströmer.
 Staern evokes a subtle Italianate sound world with a distant reference to Paganini.
 It was the composer’s aim ‘to turn the drama and lyricism of Tranströmer's poetry into a music-drama without staging'.

 The premiere of Schönberg's Serenade in 1923 took the Viennese world of classical music by surprise with its exotic instrumentation.
 The combination of instruments was however less unusual than it seemed.
 Schönberg took his inspiration from the so called Schrammelmusik, light entertainment music he heard in Viennese wine cellars and inns, performed by ensembles with winds, strings and plucked instruments.
-The Serenade has a light and buoyant character and is a timeless masterpiece, a great source of inspiration for composers well up to the present day.asdOutside TimeNew European Ensemble
+The Serenade has a light and buoyant character and is a timeless masterpiece, a source of inspiration for composers well up to the present day.asdOutside TimeNew European Ensemble

 Christian Karlsen conductor